After Didi, China launches cybersecurity probe into more U.S.-listed firms

 Full Truck Alliance, often dubbed “Uber for trucks”, has over 10 million registered truck drivers and more than 5 million truck owners on its platform.

-Zhipin.com, which connects job seekers and employers, is China’s biggest online recruiter with 24.9 million monthly active users in the first quarter of 2021, Kanzhu said in its prospectus.
+Zhipin.com, which connects job seekers and employers, is China’s biggest online recruiter with 24.9 million monthly active users in the first quarter of 2021, Kanzhun said in its prospectus.

 Reporting by Gabriel Crossley, Yingzhi Yang and Yilei Sun; Editing by Tony Munroe and Muralikumar Anantharaman